JurisProject/juris-publications/Sections/11 - The Reputation System.md

 **\(1\)** Reputation Score \(henceforth, "Rep"\) must be a useful proxy for the intended trust metric: _an individual's capacity to effectively arbitrate cases._

-In the Juris system, Rep gauges the degree to which a person is capable of effectively and fairly rendering a judgement regarding the outcome of a case when presented with details, arguments, and discussion.
+In the Juris system, Rep gauges the degree to which a person is capable of effectively and fairly rendering a judgment regarding the outcome of a case when presented with details, arguments, and discussion.

 #### Verifiable